-Option B: Complete a research paper on some aspect of American political behavior, and it must be approved in advance.
+Choice B: Complete a research paper on some aspect of American political behavior, on a topic that you have approved in advance.
 You will be asked to consider and identify a potential topic early in the semester.
 The assumption is that this project will serve some concrete purpose beyond the course; for example, as part of a dissertation prospectus or chapter, a master's thesis, a conference paper, or an article for submission to a journal.